-I'm a reporter, newscaster and producer with Jefferson Public Radio, the NPR-member station on the Oregon-California border.
+I'm a reporter, newscaster and producer with Jefferson Public Radio, the NPR station on the Oregon-California border.
 My reporting has aired regionally on OPB, KQED and more, as well as nationally on NPR.
-I spend most mornings hosting our local Morning Edition, which means I pick out the day's regional news (or write some myself) and broadcast it across several stations in Northern California and Southern Oregon.
+I spend some mornings hosting our local Morning Edition, which means I pick out the day's regional news (or write some myself) and broadcast it across several stations in Northern California and Southern Oregon.
 I also produce segments for the Jefferson Exchange, a daily talk show focused on current events in our region.

 Before joining public radio, I was a print reporter for local papers in rural Oregon and Idaho.
 I told data-driven stories about poverty, housing, public health, government and the environment.
 I dug into investigative pieces that held politicians accountable, visualized large sets of data, and covered diverse perspectives of complex topics.

-My training includes coding and data mining courses at the NICAR conference, a two-week bus tour with the Institute for Journalism and Natural Resources, and a week of mentoring with ProPublica's 2017 Data Institute.
+My training includes a week with the Center for Health Journalism at USC, a two-week bus tour with the Institute for Journalism and Natural Resources, and a week of mentoring with ProPublica's 2017 Data Institute.
 I have them to thank for helping me design and code this website.

 2006-10 — Cal-State Fullerton, bachelors in English, features editor/columnist of the campus paper

 2014-16 — Reporter in Ontario, OR & Payette, ID covering oil & gas, local gov